-can give editors the freedom to lay out their narrative without impacting the core design, ensuring a consistent user experience and preventing multiple variants.

-With Contentful, this healthy tension between the three perspectives is balanced by a flexible content model.
+Designers can give editors the freedom to lay out impacting the core design, ensuring a consistent user experience and preventing With Contentful, this healthy tension between the three perspectives is balanced by a flexible content model.
 Editors can pick content types and fields from a shared library, populate them with content, combine them with other content types, and compose a digital experience, one block at a time.
 This concept of a "component library" or "design system" is another key feature of modern web development.
 These component libraries map to front-end components, enabling teams to deploy content updates to production faster, with greater efficiency and consistency.
+Read more:

-Topics and Assemblies: Your Weapons in the War of Blobs vs. Chunks

-Getting Up to Speed on Composable Entries

-Creating your content model in a few easy steps

-Whether you are migrating an existing website to Contentful, or building one from scratch, the basic steps to creating a content model are the same.
+Topics and Assemblies: Your Weapons in the War of Blobs vs. Chunks Getting Up to Speed on Creating your content model in a few easy steps Whether you are migrating an existing website to Contentful, or building one from scratch, the basic steps to creating a content model are the same.
 Start by developing a deep understanding of the purpose and nature of all pieces of content that contribute to your website experience, from large to small.
-Consider how use of that content will expand and evolve in the future so you can make your model as elasticas possible.
+Consider how use of that content will expand and evolve in the future so you can make your model as elastic as possible.
 Contentful provides two tools to create and manage your content model.
 Editors and nontechnical users can use the Contentful web app, which provides a visual representation of your content model with easy point-and-click tools.
 Developers can also use the Contentful Content Management API, which gives them a more programmatic approach.
 Both tools connect to the same content model and allow the whole product team to participate in the process.
+Content modeling at a glance The basic steps to creating a content model on Contentful are: Set up a free Define the Add Contentful Create a Create a content type content type content account space Each of your team This is the Add a new content Add content members should workspace that type (or "module") fields that type is ready have their own a certain kind of piece of content the type of associated with your site. be stored in this

 Building your content model is quick and easy.
 The challenge is to conceptually understand which parts of your site should be represented as content types, so that they can be efficiently repurposed across your website and future portfolio of digital experiences.
+Engineering the modern website: a strategic guide to deploying content infrastructure

-Content modeling in practice

-Let's walk through the content process with a sample use case.
+Content modeling in practice Let's walk through the content process with a sample use case.
 Let's say you're selling books online and you have a large inventory to showcase on your site.
 Your content model will store everything that you want visitors to know about your business and each of your books for sale, as well as all of the user interface information and other content that creates a great experience on your site.